satoshiy83/tissue-segmentation/README.md

 This project requires no Matlab toolbox, but a custom framework of objective classes SYObject family which is available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3625631.svg)](https://doi.org/10.5281/zenodo.3625631).

 ## Usage
 Assume that *Q* be a 3D matrix of 100 times 100 times 200 rows and columns and slices.
-To segment the 100 times 100 rows and columns based on L^1 norm between the 200D vectors, prepare a dictionary holding parameters and run region growing, label propagation, and cellular Potts model algorithms.
+To segment the 100 times 100 rows and columns into 6 regions based on L^1 norm between the 200D vectors, prepare a dictionary holding parameters and run region growing, label propagation, and cellular Potts model algorithms.

 The parameters are given in a dictionary.
 ```